Tuesday, May 31, 2011

 TIME MANAGEMENT FOR SALES & OTHER PEOPLE

 Does this sound familiar?
-Like many people these days I find I am a multi-tasker, that is when I am not procrastinating from a top priority.
+Like many people these days I find I am a multi-tasker, often when I am procrastinating from a top priority.

 We fool ourselves into thinking we can do different tasks at an acceptable level of competence at the same time.
 A favorite example of why this is wrong is a very common practice that I indulge in myself; listening to music while eating.
 It certainly is more pleasant than gobbling food between tasks.
 If you are really honest you will admit that you are not quite catching all the music which might be better enjoyed laying down in the dark with earphones.
 On the other hand the music can distract you so that you eat more than you might otherwise or you don't chew as thoroughly as you might otherwise or you might not savor the flavors quite as much.
 That doesn't mean you shouldn't do it, but don't kid yourself, you are not getting the most out of either activity.